Science Communication (M.S.Com. or G.Dip.)

 Facebook - @LaurentianScienceCommunication

-Suitable candidates for the Master’s in Science Communication and Graduate Diploma must have a minimum of 70% GPA from a 4-year Honours B.Sc.
+Suitable candidates for the Master’s in Science Communication and Graduate Diploma should have a minimum of 70% GPA from a 4-year Honours (course based or thesis) B.Sc.
 BAS, or B.Eng.
 Candidates will also be considered if they have obtained degrees in a relevant discipline such as psychology, science and society programs, anthropology or other university programs from which they have gained a demonstrated ability to understand scientific knowledge and to analyze scientific issues.
+Candidates who do not meet these criteria but feel that their work or volunteer experience makes them suitable for our program should email the program director (Dr. Chantal Barriault, firstname.lastname@example.org) to discuss their eligibility.

 In addition to recent university graduates, applicants who have obtained science degrees and now work in the field of science, science communication or science education such as research scientists, technologists, science centre and museum interpreters, science journalists and science teachers will have the opportunity to enhance their expertise as professional communicators through this program.